RexOps/rexify-website/content/docs/api/1.4/rex/commands.pm.md

 You can define the logging format with the following parameters.

-%D - Appends the current date yyyy-mm-dd HH:mm:ss
+%%D - Appends the current date yyyy-mm-dd HH:mm:ss

-%h - The target host
+%%h - The target host

-%p - The pid of the running process
+%%p - The pid of the running process

-%l - Loglevel (INFO or DEBUG)
+%%l - Loglevel (INFO or DEBUG)

-%s - The Logstring
+%%s - The Logstring

 Default is: \[%D\] %l - %s